Food Safety - Food Poisoning

 Who investigates cases of infectious diseases?

-Staff from the Food Team along with a Consultant in Communicable Diseases from Public Health England investigate all infectious diseases.
+Staff from the Food Team along with a Consultant in Communicable Diseases from UK Health Security Agency investigate all infectious diseases.

 Where can I get more information about infectious diseases?